 - Provide your supervisor with a copy of the jury duty or subpoena notice.

-- Whether you are exempt or nonexempt, you will enter your court leave in GPS.
+- Whether you are exempt or nonexempt, you will enter your court leave in Employee Self-Service.

 - Indicate to the court that you are receiving pay from Reed College, and you will not receive pay from the court.

 - Contact your supervisor if jury duty concludes with two or more hours remaining in your work day